sysbio-curie/biodica-environment/_docs/tutorials/tuto_gsea.md

 Here, the enrichment plot provides a graphical view of the enrichment score for the 'HALLMARK_G2M_CHECKPOINT' gene set.
 It shows that a significant number of genes involved in the G2/M checkpoint corresponds to top-ranked genes of the metagene IC5.

-Besides, the GSEA details table shows each gene of the gene set, its rank in the IC5 metagene, its associated enrichment score, and whether it belongs to the core enrichment (i.e members of the gene set that appear in the ranked list prior to the peak score (postivie enrichment) or subsequent to the peak score (negative enrichment)).
+Besides, the GSEA details table shows each gene of the gene set, its rank in the IC5 metagene, its associated enrichment score, and whether it belongs to the core enrichment (i.e members of the gene set that appear in the ranked list prior to the peak score (positive enrichment) or subsequent to the peak score (negative enrichment)).

 **Note:** For more detailed information about metrics and how GSEA is performed you can visit the official [User Guide](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html).